tweag/genealogos/DESIGN.md

 Genealogos is a project to empower software user, packages, developer in helping to understand the dependency chain of software they use.

-It's a Software Bill Of Material (SBOM) generator, pulling information from [nixpkgs](https://github.com/NixOS/nixpkgs), and flakes using nixpkgs.
-It generates CycloneDX SBOM files, and static HTML reports.
+It's a Bill Of Material (BOM) generator, pulling information from [nixpkgs](https://github.com/NixOS/nixpkgs), and flakes using nixpkgs.
+It generates CycloneDX BOM files, and static HTML reports.

 # Design